Pitta Pitta language: Pituri

 The name pituri for the leaves chewed as a stimulant by traditional Aboriginal people has been claimed to be derived from the Pitta Pitta word pijiri. though Walter Roth pointed out in 1897 that the word 'pituri', thus pronounced, was the term used by the neighbouring Yurlayurlanya people, and added that the Pitta Pitta people called it "tarembola".

 Sign language

-The Pitta Pitta had well-developed a signed form of their language.
+The Pitta Pitta had a well-developed signed form of their language.